mariacaseiro/algorithmselector-ML/README.md

 # Algorithm Selection Portfolio with ML

-This project shows an algorithm selection library using ML based on the scikit-learn.
+This project shows an algorithm selection library using ML based on the scikit-learn library.

 ### Context